janeczku/my-rancher-catalog/templates/route53/7/README.md

 ## Route53 DNS

-#### Rancher External DNS service powered by Amazon Route53
+Rancher External DNS service powered by Amazon Route53

+#### Required AWS IAM permissions
-This IAM policy describes the minimum permissions required for this service.
-Replace `<HOSTED_ZONE_ID>` with the ID of the hosted zone.
+The following IAM policy describes the minimum set of permissions needed for Route53 DNS to work.
+Make sure that the AWS security credentials (Access Key ID / Secret Access Key) that you are providing in the template have been granted these permissions.

 ```json
 {